Westminster Kennel Club Dog Show 2016 Winners

 This weekend marked the 140th annual Westminster Kennel Club dog show at Madison Square Gardens.
-More than 3,000 dogs from seven groups across the US were chasing the title, but only could be “Best in Show.”
+Almost 3,000 dogs from seven groups across the US were chasing the title, but only could be “Best in Show.”

 CJ, the 3-year-old German shorthaired pointer, beat an impressive 2,751 entries across 199 breeds and varieties to win the nation’s most prestigious dog competition.
 Making it the third time this breed has won after 1974 and 2005.
 CJ isn’t new to winning, he’s only been showing for six months and he has already won 18 “Best in Show” titles.
 Although we loved CJ’s grace and beauty, we were a little biased to cheer for the adorable Canadian-bred Shih Tzu named “Panda”.